SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the analysis signal efficiencies are insensitive to
+If the analysis signal efficiencies or upper limits are insensitive to
 some of the simplified model final states, it might be convenient to define
 *inclusive* simplified models.
 A typical case are some of the heavy stable charged
 particle searches, which only rely on the presence of a non-relativistic charged